Finding Better Dental Tools to Clean Mature Teeth

 Oral cancer risk increases as you age and can present itself with common symptoms including persistent sores, ulcers, or colour changes in the tissue in or around your mouth.
 We will look for these signs at your regular dental checkups.

-Tooth staining and discolouration are a natural occurrence when ageing.
+Tooth staining and discolouration are natural occurrences when aging.
 Lifestyle choices such as smoking, as well as certain foods and drink, can contribute to tooth staining.
 There are whitening products you can choose including:

 - Toothpaste that contains hydrogen peroxide can help you reduce staining while helping to whiten your teeth with continued use